 Meanwhile, one study argued that service learning had no impact on a student’s grades.
 However, it did improve their understanding of course concepts, interpersonal skills, and a better understanding of civic responsibility.

-A recent survey from Forbes found that 58% of college admission personnel agreed that community service experience positively impacts a student’s application, which gives colleges an impression that the applicant has an active social life and is capable of contributing to the school’s mission.
+Yes!
+A recent survey from Forbes found that 58% of college admission personnel agreed that community service experience allows a student to stand out in their application, which gives colleges an impression that the applicant has an active social life and is capable of contributing to the school’s mission.

 However, an impressive volunteer history is not the only requirement that colleges look for in prospective students.
 Additionally, colleges look at an applicant’s grades alongside other traits like special talents, awards, personal achievements, and extracurricular activities.